Procedural Rules, 29 CFR Part 2700

 (c) Notification by the Secretary.
 The Secretary, in accordance with section 105(d) of the Act, 30 U.S.C.
 815(d), shall immediately advise the Commission of such notice of contest upon its receipt.

 (d) Copy to Commission.
-The contesting party shall also file a copy of his notice of contest with the Commission at the time he files with the Secretary.
+The contesting party shall also file a copy of the notice of contest with the Commission at the time the party files with the Secretary.

 (1) A notice of contest shall contain a short and plain statement of: